The Berlin Museum Pass is a fantastic savings deal giving access to over 30 exhibitions and galleries for three days for only €29.

 Buying and Saving with the Berlin Museum Pass

-The Museum Pass Berlin is available from the ticket windows of most museums where the card is valid, from many hotels, from the Visit Berlin tourist information offices, and online from for example Tiqets.
-If bought from Tiqets, it may be shown on a mobile phone, and an exchange for a paper pass is no longer required.
+The Museum Pass Berlin is available from the ticket windows of most museums where the card is valid, from many hotels, and from the Visit Berlin tourist information offices.

 Although the Museum Pass Berlin is often advertised as “no queues at the museum”, it is NOT a real skip-the-line ticket.
-At many museums, it is still necessary to pick up a free ticket at the ticket desk.
-However, if the ticket queues are long, check directly at the entrance – most of the Berlin State Museums now accept the pass at the entrance door without needing a museum-specific ticket.
+At some museums, it is still necessary to pick up a free ticket at the ticket desk.
+However, if the ticket queues are long, check directly at the entrance.

-Similarly, for the Pergamon and Neues Museum it is only possible to skip the line by making free online timeslot reservations – see Tickets for the Berlin State Museums for details.
-(No matter how the ticket was bought, make the free reservation for these two museums.)
+For some large museums, including the Alte Nationalgalerie, Pergamonmuseum (closed until 2027), Neues Museum, and Neue Nationalgalerie, it is possible to skip the line by making free online timeslot reservations – see Tickets for the Berlin State Museums for details.
+(No matter how the ticket was bought, make free reservations for museums where possible.)

 Tips on Saving with the Museum Pass Berlin